PostHog/posthog.com/contents/product-engineers/nps-vs-csat-vs-ces.md

   - Surveys
 ---

-Here's what you need to know about NPS, CSAT and CES:
+Here's the short version of what you need to know about NPS, CSAT, and CES:

-// TODO write TLDR
+- **NPS** is for measuring long-term user sentiment about your product.
+- **CSAT** tells you how users feel about your product _right now_.
+- **CES** is for understanding if your product is difficult to use.

+And now for the longer version…

+In this post, we'll go into the specifics of each [survey](/surveys) and how to use them in your SaaS app.

 ## What is NPS?

-Net promoter score (NPS) measures user loyalty by asking them how they are to recommend you to a friend or coworker.
-Users submit their response on a scale from 0 (not likely at all) to 10 (extremely likely).
+Net promoter score (NPS) measures user loyalty by asking them how likely they are to recommend you to a friend or coworker.

+Users submit their responses on a scale from 0 (not likely at all) to 10 (extremely likely).

 ![NPS survey](../images/blog/nps-csat-ces/nps-survey.png)

-NPS is great as it give you insights to who your loyal customers are, and which of your customers are at risk of churning.
+NPS is great as it gives you insight into who your loyal customers are and which are at risk of churning.

 ### How to calculate NPS score

-Responses are grouped into 3 categories:
+NPS survey responses are grouped into three categories:

 - **Promoters** – people who respond with 9 or 10.
 They're extremely happy with your product.
 - **Passives** – people who respond with 7 or 8.
-They aren’t unhappy, but they’re not overly excited either.
+They aren't unhappy, but they're not overly excited either.
 - **Detractors** – people who respond with 6 or below.
-These are people who have had a bad experience and are likely to complain to others.
+These people have had a bad experience and are likely to complain to others.

 ![NPS scale](../images/blog/nps-csat-ces/nps-score.png)

-You NPS score is the `% of promoters - % of detractors`.
+Your NPS score is the `% of promoters - % of detractors`.
 The scores range between -100 (100% negative) and +100 (100% positive).

 For example, let's say you survey `100` people. `70` people give a promoter score and `20` people give a detractor score.
 Your NPS would be `70% - 20% = 50%`.